diiq/phocus/README.md

 In your markup, use attributes to tie your context to the DOM.

+`data-phocus-context-name` defines what context, what set of commands, will be available to all children of that element.

 `data-phocus-context-argument` defines the first argument that will be passed to any action called within the context; in this case, the actions are all expecting an id string.

+`data-phocus-id` is an ID for controlling focus programmatically using `focusInContext(id[, element])`.

+`data-phocus-action` connects a button to an action in the current context.
+Phocus will also label the button for screen-readers, and add a text-node with the action name if necessary.

 ```
 <div data-phocus-context-name="feature-thumbnail" data-phocus-context-argument="123">